Thank you for signing up to . You will receive a verification email shortly.

 The government website (opens in new tab) states that after 17 May: "All holiday accommodation can open, including hotels and B&Bs.
 This can be used by groups of up to 6 or 2 households (each household can include a support bubble, if eligible)."

 This means that in addition to holiday park, hotel and B&B re-openings (opens in new tab), you can now holiday with other people (and not just your immediate household).
 So long as your trip adheres to the rule of six or doesn't involve more than 2 households mixing.

 Special safety measures have been put in place at popular Butlin's venues like Bognor Regis, Skegness and Minehead.
 So that families can enjoy their breaks safe in the knowledge that covid protocols are being followed.

 Customers will check-in via a socially distanced drive-thru.
 Whilst attractions at the park, like swimming pools, adventure golf and fairgrounds will be open but operate at a reduced capacity to prevent any spread of infection.

 The popular holiday park brand has also announced a new Covid-safe entertainment venue called Studio 36.

-According to Butlin’s blog: “The new venues will allow us to entertain even more guests, with 860 seats under COVID socially distanced guidelines.”
+According to Butlin's blog (opens in new tab): "The new venues will allow us to entertain even more guests, with 860 seats under COVID socially distanced guidelines."

 Pontins also re-opened their doors during the third week of May.
-“Following the government’s recent announcement, we can confirm all of our parks will open from Monday 17th May 2021.
-We are looking forward to welcoming you back very soon and thank you again for your continued support,” said a statement on their website.
+"Following the government’s recent announcement, we can confirm all of our parks will open from Monday 17th May 2021.
+We are looking forward to welcoming you back very soon and thank you again for your continued support," said a statement on their website (opens in new tab).